How to Use a Glass Bottle to Make a Unique Snack Platter

 How to make a snack platter using a glass bottle

 This technique for making a platter from a glass bottle is easy to use, although it does take a little bit of patience and time.

-The results are interesting, and you can even add in other decorative things to add to parties or gatherings.
+The results are interesting, and you can even add other decorative things to your parties or gatherings.

 - Empty glass bottle

 - Natural soap or detergent

 - Wax paper or fiber paper

 First, you’ll have to completely clean the glass bottle, removing any stickers.
 This way the platter comes out as one solid color (some people prefer to leave them on though).